stratease/flux-media/readme.txt

 = What image and video formats are supported? =

-The plugin supports converting JPEG and PNG images to WebP and AVIF formats.
+The plugin supports converting JPEG, PNG, and GIF images to WebP and AVIF formats.
 For videos, it converts to optimized MP4 and WebM formats.
 It automatically detects which formats your server supports and uses the best available option.
+Note: Animated GIF support requires the Imagick extension - GD cannot preserve animation.

 = How much space will I save? =